dani8439/pottery_keeper_frontend/README.md

 ## How to use it.
 The backend is located here: https://github.com/dani8439/pottery_keeper_backend

 Follow the instructions on how to set up and run the backend.
-Once the backend is loaded and running,
+Once the backend is loaded and running:

 1. CD into `pottery_keeper_frontend`.

 2. Run `npm start` and Y when prompted to open the react app on another port.

 <img width="1009" alt="Screen Shot 2021-05-28 at 2 01 45 PM" src="https://user-images.githubusercontent.com/26771302/120026009-7656f080-bfbf-11eb-896d-ffa56dfeac53.png">
->>>>>>> 650ca22ec3dab08ffd90da3b599945baa968eb62